top of page

 You also notice that when people are toxic or unfair to you, you are able to set and maintain firm boundaries.
 This is important for preventing re-traumatization or exploitation in your relationships.
 In the beginning you might be harsh or abrupt with setting boundaries, but in time, you are able to communicate your boundaries in a way that honors your wishes and allows others to have their personal dignity.

 These are just some of the benefits of working on trauma recovery.
-If these signs of trauma recovery sound tempting, you might benefit from working with me.
+If these signs of trauma recovery sound tempting, you might benefit from trauma treatment with me.
 I would be happy to hear from you and welcome your call at 661-233-6771.

 bottom of page